OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

   default: 0.5

-  controls the rate at which the effect increases as the shading normal approaches the prime direction
+  <p>controls the rate at which the effect increases as the shading normal approaches the prime direction<\p>

   <h3>clamping_behavior</h3>